TroyLaPolice/Gene-Duplication-Origin-in-a-Non-Model-Organism/Methods.md

 ###### Try to do a test alignment with two genes found very far away from eachother

-Used the BUSCO ID and Scaffold from the _full_table_Ranitomeya_imitator_genome_BUSCO.tsv_ Pulled out a gene that was duplicated twice on scaffolds that were far apart in terms of the order they were assembled
+Used the BUSCO ID and Scaffold from the _full_table_Ranitomeya_imitator_genome_BUSCO.tsv_

+Sampled a gene that was duplicated twice on scaffolds that were far apart in terms of the order they were assembled

+       # In this case it was on scaffolds 9 and 6848